AishaEvering/PyTorch_Exercises/README.md

 ## 📚 [Fundamentals (Tensors)](https://github.com/AishaEvering/PyTorch_Exercises/blob/main/00_pytorch_fundamentals_exercises.ipynb)
    * **📃 Description**
+      I did these exercises to solidify the basics of working with Tensors.

    * **🔑 Key Takeaways**
+     * Device agnostic code is very very important.
+It's best to set the device early in the project to make it easier to handle any device specific errors later.
+     * Matplotlib does not support cuda.
+You have to go back to `...cpu()` in order to plot something.
+     *  This is how you multiply a tensor, `tensor_1.matmul(tensor_1.T)`.
+So is this, `tensor_1.mm(tensor_1.T)`.
+And this, `tensor_1 @ tensor_1.T`

    * **😤 Where I Got Stuck**
+      * Why do we have to randomly squeeze tensors?
+I understand the squeezing a tensor removes the 1 deminsions.

 ## 📚 [Linear Regression](https://github.com/AishaEvering/PyTorch_Exercises/blob/main/01_pytorch_workflow_exercises.ipynb)
    * **📃 Description**